gitaaron/ciat/README.md

 # Can I Afford That?
 (CIAT)

-CIAT is a family budgeting app based off of Remit Sethi's 'IWT' system.
+CIAT is a family budgeting app inspired by Remit Sethi's 'IWT' system.

 Based on the following specs:

+- Import flow for CSV transactions,
+- Categorization engine (rules + patterns), user overrides with feedback loop.
+- Transfer-pair detection and dedupe.
+- CLI to reapply categories to transactions
 - Node/Express API (`npm run api`) with SQLite persistence.
 - Vite + Vue 3 frontend with D3 for charts.
-- Import flow for CSV transactions, categorization engine (rules + patterns), user overrides with feedback loop.
-- Transfer-pair detection and dedupe.
-- CLI to reapply categories to transactions that were not manually overridden.

 See `product/REQUIREMENTS.md` for a full description.